-The producers were granted access to the Tufts Archives’ expansive collection of historical photos and Ross memorabilia and had extensive interviews with Tom Doak, Ben Crenshaw, Rees Jones, Jack Nicklaus, Ran Morrissett, founder of golfclubatlas.com, Peggy Kirk Bell, and Bradley Klein, the noted architecture editor for Golfweek Magazine.
+The producers were granted access to the Tufts Archives’ expansive collection of historical photos and Ross memorabilia and had extensive interviews with Tom Doak, Ben Crenshaw, Rees Jones, Jack Nicklaus, Ran Morrissett, founder of golfclubatlas.com, Peggy Kirk Bell, and Bradley Klein, the noted architecture author.
 Klein, who has written five books on golf course design, including the definitive biography, Discovering Donald Ross, consulted throughout the film’s production.

 From the Producer, Cob Carlson

 No film has ever been done on Donald Ross, but there have been a few books written.
 Those books were integral to making this unique film.
 My qualifications are especially suited to this project and inspired me to make this film.
-I have worked as a documentary editor and producer for the past twenty-four years.
-I have been playing the game of golf for the past 50 years, and compete in local, state and regional tournaments.
-I have been a member at the George Wright Golf Course, one of Boston’s municipal courses, for 17 years, and am a former club champion there.
+I have worked as a documentary editor and producer for the past thirty years.
+I have been playing the game of golf for the past 55 years, and compete in local, state and regional tournaments.
+I have been a member at the George Wright Golf Course, one of Boston’s municipal courses, for over 20 years, and am a former club champion there.
 It is a wonderful Donald Ross design.

 This film has the support and endorsement of The Ross Family, The Donald Ross Society, The Massachusetts Golf Association, and the U.S.G.
 A.